li9com/learn-docker/lab05-managing-container/README.md

 /usr/bin/docker-current: Error response from daemon: driver failed programming external connectivity on endpoint new_httpd (b9742c948d67ca546db0b78ba7d24cf4507a5b83d3eefb28903d1c6aa948138b): Bind for 0.0.0.0:8080 failed: port is already allocated.
 ```

-Note! it is expected that command show the error
+Note!
+It is expected that command show the error.

 - Check running containers.
 Make sure that only one container is bound to port 8080 of the Docker node